microsoft/CsWinRT/README.md

 The compiler uses the [WinMD NuGet package](http://aka.ms/winmd/nuget) for parsing [ECMA-335 metadata](http://www.ecma-international.org/publications/standards/Ecma-335.htm) files.
 The WinMD github repo includes a [winmd.natvis](https://github.com/microsoft/winmd/blob/master/vs/winmd.natvis) script for debugging metadata parsing.
 A symlink can be used to install the script:
   > for /f "tokens=2*" %i in ('reg query "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders" /v Personal ^| findstr Personal') do @for /f "tokens=2" %k in ('"%ProgramFiles(x86)%\Microsoft Visual Studio\Installer\vswhere" -latest ^| findstr catalog_productLineVersion') do @echo %j\Visual Studio %k\Visualizers| for /f "delims=" %l in ('more') do @md "%l" 2>nul & mklink "%l\winmd.natvis" "c:\git\winmd\vs\winmd.natvis"

-The cswinrt project also contains a cswinrt.natvis script for debugging the C# projection writing, which can also be installed with a symlink:
+The C#/WinRT project also contains a cswinrt.natvis script for debugging the C# projection writing, which can also be installed with a symlink:
 > for /f "tokens=2*" %i in ('reg query "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders" /v Personal ^| findstr Personal') do @for /f "tokens=2" %k in ('"%ProgramFiles(x86)%\Microsoft Visual Studio\Installer\vswhere" -latest ^| findstr catalog_productLineVersion') do @echo %j\Visual Studio %k\Visualizers| for /f "delims=" %l in ('more') do @md "%l" 2>nul & mklink "%l\cswinrt.natvis" "c:\git\cswinrt\cswinrt\cswinrt.natvis"

 See also [Deploying .natvis files](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects?view=vs-2015#BKMK_natvis_location).

+## /WinRT.Runtime

+The **/WinRT.Runtime** folder contains the WinRT.Runtime project for building the C#/WinRT runtime assembly, winrt.runtime.dll.
+There are two versions of this assembly, providing an abstraction layer over both .NET Standard 2.0 and .NET 5 runtimes.
+While all code generated by cswinrt.exe is compatible with .NET Standard 2.0, there are runtime differences which must be addressed.
+The primary difference is that the .NET 5 winrt.runtime.dll provides Xaml reference tracking support, which is necessary for WinUI 3 applications to manage memory correctly.

 ## /nuget

 The **/nuget** folder contains source files for producing a C#/WinRT NuGet package, which is regularly built, signed, and published to nuget.org by Microsoft.
+The C#/WinRT NuGet package contains the cswinrt.exe compiler, and both versions of the winrt.runtime.dll.

-## /testcomp
+## /TestComponentCSharp

-The **/testcomp** folder contains an implementation of a WinRT test component, defined in class.idl and used by the UnitTest project.
+The **/TestComponentCSharp** folder contains an implementation of a WinRT test component, defined in class.idl and used by the UnitTest project.

-## /unittest
+## /UnitTest

-The **/unittest** folder contains unit tests for validating the projection generated for the TestComp project (above), for the TestWinRT\TestComponent project (below), and for foundational parts of the Windows SDK.
+The **/UnitTest** folder contains unit tests for validating the projection generated for the TestComp project (above), for the TestWinRT\TestComponent project (below), and for foundational parts of the Windows SDK.
 All pull requests should ensure that this project executes without errors.

-## /winuiprojection
+## /WinUI

-The **/winuiprojection** folder contains a project for generating and building a complete Windows SDK and WinUI projection.
-It's used by both **/winuitest** and **/winuidesktopsample**.
+The **/WinUI** folder contains several related projects for generating and building a complete Windows SDK and WinUI projection, along with an  end-to-end sample app that uses the generated projection.
+The projection is built out of **/winuiprojection**, which is consumed by both the sample app under **/winuidesktopsample**, and a simple test project under **/winuitest**.

-This is built into a separate project because the WinUI Xaml Compiler needs reference assemblies during Pass1 that contain definitions for platform types.
-These types don't exist if you try to build the projection directly into the test app, so we first go through this project.

-## /winuitest

-The **/winuitest** is a simple test project that can be used for running automated tests with WinUI.

-## /winuidesktopsample

-The **/winuidesktopsample** is an end-to-end test app that uses the generated projection from the **/winuiprojection** project.

-**Note** in order to load .xbf files, you need to set the **WinUIDesktopSample.Package** property as the startup project.

-## /winuidesktopsample.package

-The **/winuidesktopsample.package** project creates an .msix for the **/winuidesktopsample** project.
-This is currently required to test apps that need to load .xbf files.

 ## /TestWinRT

 C#/WinRT makes use of the standalone [TestWinRT](https://github.com/microsoft/TestWinRT/) repository for general language projection test coverage.
-This repo should be cloned into the root of the C#/WinRT repo, via get_testwinrt.cmd, so that the cswinrt.sln can resolve the reference to TestComponent.vcxproj.
-The resulting TestComponent.dll,winmd files are consumed by the UnitTest project above.
+This repo should be cloned into the root of the C#/WinRT repo, via **get_testwinrt.cmd**, so that the cswinrt.sln can resolve its reference to TestComponent.vcxproj.
+The resulting TestComponent.dll and TestComponent.winmd files are consumed by the UnitTest project above.

 # Contributing